 - Modernize enforcement provisions and increase penalties for offences.

 Polar Bears and their habitat are protected in Aulavik, Ivvavik and Tuktut Nogait National Parks.
-Under the Canada National Parks Act, Parks Canada provides protection of important maternal denning and coastal summering areas within the park.
-Hunting and wildlife harassment are also prohibited in the park, though the IFA does allow Polar Bear hunting within park under quotas set through the process set out in the IFA.
+Under the Canada National Parks Act, Parks Canada provides protection of important maternal denning and coastal summering areas within the parks.
+Hunting and wildlife harassment are also prohibited in the parks, though the IFA does allow Polar Bear hunting within the parks under quotas set through the process set out in the IFA.